 Employing the above principals into your life will find yourself substantially more connected to your environment in many positive ways.
 Employing this mindset not only allows you to react to threats with effectiveness but it has positive side effects which stem from your actions.
 The finer details begin to appear that you have never seen before.
 The picture on the wall in your favourite restaurant that you have never noticed, the unusual symbol on the building you have passed frequently for the past 2 years.
 Suddenly a new vibrant world appears, enjoy it you fuck.
 This world is so detailed and vibrant and we constantly walk aimlessly past structures, people and vehicles without a thought in the world.
 The time to stop that nonsense is now.
-Be sure to also employ effective planning when traveling to foreign environments to assist with you with situational awareness when moving around new lands.
+Be sure to also employ effective planning when traveling to foreign environments to assist you with situational awareness when navigating new lands.

 Practicing situational awareness also projects your alertness to those who observe you.
 Anyone looking for an easy target, perhaps for a mugging is looking for the weak - The dude who doesn't seem aware or capable of reacting when it matters.
 The capable man must enforce such a mindset into their everyday lifestyle to become dependable and better at reacting to problem scenarios.
 Perhaps you're not a security professional and you're thinking that this mindset does not apply to you?
 Don't be so sure in your assumptions.
 You are ultimately responsible for your own protection and perhaps that of your loved ones.
 Taking personal responsibility for your environment is a strong step towards becoming self-sufficient in life.
 Leaving your awareness to chance is lazy and allowing fate to dictate your situation is a fool's game.
 Formulating effective Situational Awareness begins with a choice and that choice should start today.

 The founder of Capable Men.

 John attended several private protection courses dealing with security strategy, close-quarters combat training, firearms and advanced driving.
-This new profession took him worldwide Including the protection of government assets in South America, VIP tasks on the Côte d'Azur and venue security work within the French Alps.
+This new profession took him worldwide Including the protection of government assets in South America, VIP tasks on the Côte d'Azur and security work within the French Alps.